 The Corporation's rehabilitation and restoration plan for the Rose Lithium-Tantalum project was accepted by the MERN in May 2022.
 This plan is accompanied by a financial guarantee covering the cost of restoring the entire mine site amounting to \$21,692,923.
 In September 2022, a payment equal to half of this amount was made in the form of a bond by an insurance company, in order to preserve the Corporation's liquidity.
-The other half will be payable in two installments in May 2023 (already paid) and May 2024.
+In May 2023, a payment equal to half of the September 2022 payment was made under the same terms as the September 2022 payment.
+The final installment was made in May 2024.
 The Corporation will provide the insurance company with a guarantee in the form of an irrevocable letter of credit from a Canadian bank, for an amount equal to 25% of the bonded amount, adjustable with each subsequent change to the bonded balance to ensure that it is at all times equal to at least 25% of the bonded amount.
 In connection with this bond, the Corporation must pay an annual fee equivalent to 2% of the bonded amount.
 These costs are presented as an increase in exploration and evaluation costs for the Rose Lithium-Tantalum property in the statement of financial position.